jguerinet/Morf/README.md

 * Setting the input type on the `EditText`s (default is capitalized sentences)
 * Setting if the `EditText` should be multi line (default is single line)
 * Setting icons on all form items except the spaces and lines
+* Showing/hiding the password visibility toggle for the `TextInputFormItem`

 IMPORTANT: All views need to be built by calling `build()` after adding it except for spaces and lines.
 If you do not call `build()` they will not be added to the container.